 - Unusual odors are coming from the furnace: Smell gas in your Ogden-area home, or notice a distinct burnt-wire odor?
 We’d advise you to shut down the furnace and call for HVAC service and a gas heating repair as soon as possible.

 - You’re getting cool air from the unit: There’s plenty of that outside, so if the furnace isn’t heating, be sure to call for repair.

-- Standing water around the furnace: High-efficiency furnaces rely on systems that can generate moisture when operating ineffectively, so watch out for puddles or condensation around the unit.
+- There’s standing water around the furnace: High-efficiency furnaces rely on systems that can generate moisture when operating ineffectively, so watch out for puddles or condensation around the unit.

-- Discoloration in gas furnace pilot light: A pilot light should be cool blue.
+- Ther’s discoloration in the gas furnace pilot light: A pilot light should be cool blue.
 Orange, yellow, or reddish hues indicate buildup on the pilot or more significant problems.